 As part of fulfilling its guarantee obligations for Farm & Ranch Guaranteed Securities and commitments to purchase eligible loans underlying LTSPCs, Farmer Mac purchases defaulted loans, all of which are at least 90 days delinquent or in material non-monetary default at the time of purchase, out of the loan pools underlying those securities and LTSPCs, and records the purchased loans as such on its balance sheet.
 The purchase price for a defaulted loan purchased out of a pool of loans backing Farm & Ranch Guaranteed Securities is the then-current outstanding principal balance of the loan plus accrued and unpaid interest.
-The purchase price for a defaulted loan purchased under an LTSPC is the then-current outstanding principal balance of the loan, with accrued and unpaid interest on the defaulted loan payable out of any future loan payments or liquidation proceeds as received.
-The purchase price of a defaulted loan is not an indicator of the expected loss on that loan; many other factors affect expected loss, if any, on any loan so purchased.
-The delinquent loans purchased out of securitized pools and LTSPCs during both first quarter 2017 and 2016 had a weighted-average age of 10 years.
+The purchase price for a defaulted loan purchased under an LTSPC is the then-current outstanding principal balance of the loan unpaid interest on the defaulted loan payable out of any future loan payments or liquidation proceeds as received.
+The purchase price of a defaulted loans purchased out of securitized pools during second quarter 2017 had a weighted-average age of 8 years.
+Farmer Mac did not purchase any delinquent loans out of securitized pools or LTSPCs during second quarter 2016.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Risk Management-Credit Risk - Loans and Guarantees."